 Drowning is among the ten leading causes of death for children and young people aged 1-24 years in every region of the world.

-On World Drowning Prevention Day join us in taking action to end drowning
+On World Drowning Prevention Day we asked all Australians to join us in taking action to end drowning

 - Give your child the skills to enjoy the water safely.

 - Keep Watch to keep your child safe around water.

 - Check your pool fence and make sure the latch closes.

 - Make the right call and avoid alcohol and drugs around water.

 - Wear a lifejacket when you are fishing or boating.